menchel/mathematica-prolog-interpreter/README.md

 # mathematica-prolog-interpreter
-A prolog interpreter in mathematica for end course project in advanced topics in software engineering (02360651)
+A prolog interpreter in mathematica for final project in advanced topics in software engineering (02360651)

 ## What do I currently have?
 1) A working tokenizer.
 Gets input, and transfers it to known tokens. `cd tokenizer && tokenizer.wl`